jimm/kronut/README.md

 library and headers.
 If you use [Homebrew](https://brew.sh/) then you can install it via `brew install portmidi`.

 To compile the code, run `make`.

-To compile and run the tests, run `make test`.
+To compile and run the tests, you'll need to install [Catch2](https://github.com/catchorg/Catch2).
+The easiest way to do that is via `brew install catch2`.
+After you've done that you can compile and run the tests by running `make test`.

 To install `kronut` system-wide, run `make install`.
 By default the executable is installed to `/usr/local/bin` but you can override that with